container-storage-interface/spec/spec.md

   string volume_id = 1;

   // The ID of the node.
 This field is REQUIRED.
 The CO SHALL set this
-  // field to match the node ID returned by `NodeGetId`. string node_id = 2;
+  // field to match the node ID returned by `NodeGetInfo`. string node_id = 2;

   // The capability of the volume the CO expects the volume to have.